milesmanos/old.miles.kim/src/projects/design-ahoy.md

 featuredImg: ../images/thumbs/design-ahoy.jpg
 ---

 Ahoy began with the vision of people making things happen by promising money upfront.
-Just podcasts at first, and then musical collaborations – but we started to think that a tool for people to propose and put money behind ideas could reach anywhere...
+Just podcasts at first, and then musical collaborations.
+Then we started to think that a tool for people to propose and put money behind ideas could reach anywhere...

 It never came to fruition.
 I learned grit, and I picked up a few skills on the way.